-Transfers within the reporting entity are substantially for the purposes of making additions to and using capital reserve accounts, and using income from the Permanent Fund.
+Transfers within the reporting entity are substantially for the purposes of funding capital projects, and making additions to and using capital reserve accounts.
 The government-wide statement of activities eliminates transfers reported within the activities columns.
 The following shows the transfers within the reporting entity:

 Transfers In:

-Genera al Nonmajor
+- General

 Fund Funds Total

 Transfers out:

 General fund \$ - \$ 722,000 \$ 722,000

-Nonmajor funds 43,8 4,222 48,064
+Nonmajor funds 43,842 4,222 48,064

-\$ 43,8 \$ 726,222 \$ 770,064
+\$ 43,842 \$ 726,222 \$ 770,064

 The transfers from the General Fund represent \$722,000 of additions to the Capital Reserve Fund.
-The transfers from the nonmajor funds to the General Fund represent \$29,954 from the Permanent Fund, \$3,375 from the Conservation Commission Fund, and \$10,513 from the Capital Reserve Fund for reimbursement of expenditures.
+The transfers from the nonmajor funds to the General Fund represent \$29,954 from the Permanent Fund, \$3,375 from the Conservation Fund, and \$10,513 from the Capital Reserve Fund for reimbursement of expenditures.
 The transfer from nonmajor funds to other nonmajor funds of \$4,222 represents interest earned in the Permanent Fund transferred to the Library Fund.